 Turmeric (lat.
-Curcuma longa) is a spice obtained from an underground tree (rhizome), characteristic of India and Southeast region.
-Turmeric has a rich history in India as a spice, preservative and coloring agent, and has been used in Ayurvedic medicine for centuries where it is well documented as a natural therapeutic agent.
+Curcuma longa) is a spice obtained from an underground tree (rhizome) of the eponymous plant characteristic of India and Southeast Asia.
+Turmeric has a rich history in India as a spice, preservative and colorant, and has been used for centuries in Ayurvedic medicine where it is well documented as a natural remedy.

-The characteristic yellow color comes from polyphenol called curcumin, which is an active ingredient from the group of curcuminoids.
+The characteristic yellow color of turmeric is due to the polyphenol curcumin, an active ingredient from the group of curcuminoids.

 What is bioavailability?

 Bioavailability is the ratio of the amount of nutrients in the body to the part of the nutrients that is actually digested, absorbed and metabolized by conventional biochemical processes.
 It is that part of the dose of a drug or dietary supplement that is truly available to act on the target site.

 Bioavailability is an important factor in the performance of a product, but not the only one on the basis of which the product is compared and on the basis of which its effectiveness is assessed.

 To the product Turmeric 95% extract & Bioperine® was added the ingredient piperine or its patented and protected form Bioperine® – black pepper extract that enhances the action and absorption of curcumin in body cells up to 20 times.